- Pets and Animals

 There are many things to consider.

-Do I have to purchase a cat crate or cat carrier that has been approved by the airlines; will my cats airline carrier or crate fit under the seat in front of me; if I ship my cat as cargo, will the transport crate meet the approved dimensions; will my cat be allowed out of its airline carrier during the trip; and what will the temperature be along the route.
+Do I have to purchase an airline pet carrier that has been approved by the airlines; will my cats airline carrier or crate fit under the seat in front of me; if I ship my cat as cargo, will the transport crate meet the approved dimensions; will my cat be allowed out of its airline carrier during the trip; and what will the temperature be along the route.
 If your cat can't travel in the cabin with you because of size or if the airline cat carrier is too big, then they can be shipped as checked baggage and another size of cat crate can be used.

 New regulations are coming out every day that apply to you and your traveling cat.
 Each airline will have their own restrictions and rules, always check with them to make certain that you have met the criteria.